JoonHyeok-hozy-Kim/ai_paper_study/paper_study/0080_tutorial_bayesian_optimization/note.md

   - A Bayesian statistical approach for **modeling functions**
   - Here, the brief introduction is provided.
     - For more complete treatment, refer to Rasmussen, C. and Williams, C. (2006). *Gaussian Processes for Machine Learning.*
+- Goal)
+  - Using the prior distribution observed by the previous data, derive the posterior probability distribution of the new data.
 - Model)
   - $`f:\mathbb{R}^d\rightarrow\mathbb{R}`$
     - $`[f(x_1), f(x_2), \cdots, f(x_k)]`$ : $`f`$'s values at a finite collection of points $`x_1, x_2,\cdots, x_k\in\mathbb{R}^d`$ in a vector.